-5.3.5 continental Foremost Aquifer
+5.3.5 Continental Foremost Aquifer

-The continental Foremost Aquifer comprises the porous and permeable parts of the continental Foremost Formation that underlies the Oldman Formation, and subcrops under the surficial deposits in the northwestern part of the County and in 35% of the eastern half of the County.
-The thickness of the continental Foremost Formation varies from less than 20 metres at the eastern edge of the subcrop to more than 200 metres in Tp 050, R 14, W4M.
-The continental Foremost Aquifer does not include the lower 10 metres of the Formation, which is the Milan Aquifer.
+The continental Foremost Aquifer comprises the porous and permeable parts of the continental Foremost Formation and subcrops in the majority of the County.
+The thickness of the continental Foremost Formation varies from less than 20 metres at the edge of the subcrop to more than 120 metres in the southern part of the County.
+The thickness of the continental Foremost Formation decreases in the vicinity of the North Saskatchewan and the Vermilion river valleys as a result of erosional processes.
+The continental Foremost Aquifer does not include the lower ten metres of the Formation, which is the Milan Aquifer.

-The depth to the top of the Formation is variable, ranging from less than 20 metres to more than 80 metres at the western edge of the County.
+The depth to the top of the continental Foremost Formation is variable, ranging from less than 20 metres in the areas closely corresponding to the areas where the thickness of the surficial deposits is less than 20 metres, to more than 60 metres.

-The apparent yields for individual water wells completed in the continental Foremost Aquifer are mainly less than 10 m3/day west of range 12, W4M and between 10 and 100 m3/day east of range 13, W4M.
-The adjacent map indicates that apparent yields of more than 100 m3/day can be expected in townships 051 and 052, ranges range 08 to 12, W4M.
+The projected long-term yields for individual water wells completed in the continental Foremost Aquifer are mainly between 10 and 100 m3/day.
+The adjacent map indicates that apparent yields of more than 100 m3/day are expected mainly east of range 11, W4M.
+The higher yields in these areas are a reflection of the greater thickness and not the higher permeability of the aquifer materials.

-The groundwaters from the continental Foremost Aquifer are mainly sodium-bicarbonate, sodium-sulfate or sodium-chloride types (see CD-ROM).
-The TDS concentrations are expected to be mainly less than 1,500 mg/L. The higher values are in the northwestern and southwestern parts of the County.
-The sulfate concentrations are mainly less than 500 mg/L. Chloride concentrations in the groundwaters from the Oldman Aquifer are mainly less than 250 mg/L. The indications are that in the western part of the County, the chloride concentrations are expected to be more than 250 mg/L.
+The Piper tri-linear diagram shows the majority of the groundwaters to be sodiumbicarbonate or sodium-sulfate types (see CD-ROM).
+The TDS concentrations are expected to be in the order of 500 to 1,500 mg/L. The higher values are expected to be in the western part of the County.
+When TDS values exceed 1,300 mg/L, the sulfate concentrations exceed 400 mg/L. The sulfate concentrations are mainly below 500 mg/L. Chloride concentrations in the groundwater from the continental Foremost Aquifer are mainly less than 250 mg/L.